 While having a real lit candle inside your pumpkin may be more classic and authentic, it’s also a potential fire hazard.
-Flashlights or battery operated candles are just as good and they are less likely to burn the house down or injure party guests or trick-or-treaters.
+Flashlights or battery operated candles are just as good and they are less likely to cause a fire or injure party guests or trick-or-treaters.

 7. Ensure all combustible decorations are away from hot lights and fire

 It’s amazing how quickly tissue paper decorations can burn when near hot lights.
 Don’t risk it.
 Keep all decorations away from lights and/or open flames.

 Ah, petty vandalism.
 The “trick” in trick-or-treat is an unfortunate Halloween tradition.
 While there is no predicting how a mischievous teenager’s brain works, there are a few ways to prevent being a target for vandalism.

 - At the end of the night, bring your pumpkin inside the house.

 - If you have a garage, park your car inside it overnight to be safe.

 - If you are parking on the street or in a driveway, make sure there are no “treats” (i.e. valuables) in plain site.

 - Make sure your property is well lit.